Gjálp and Greip: Gesta Danorum

 Gesta Danorum (Deeds of the Danes) relates a similar story as Thorkillus (Thokil) and his companions are visiting the hall of the dead Geruthus (Geirröðr) when they notice the pierced body of an old man and three dead women with their backs broken.
 Thokil tells them that the god Thor "has driven a burning ingot though the vitals of Geirrœth" and that the "women have been struck by the force of Thor’s thunderbolt and have paid the penalty for attacking his divinity by having their bodies broken".

 Other texts

-In Völuspá hin skamma (37), Gjálp and Greipa are listed among the Nine Mothers of Heimdallr.
+In Völuspá hin skamma (37), Gjálp and Greip are listed among the Nine Mothers of Heimdallr.
 Gjálp is also mentioned in the þulur and in kennings of skaldic poetry.
-Greipa on her side is not mentioned in Nafnaþulur and found only once in the skaldic kenning.
+Greip on her side is not mentioned in Nafnaþulur and found only once in the skaldic kenning.